-The proposed resolution stipulates that the Executive Board can, with the approval of the Supervisory Board, sell the own shares purchased on the basis of the proposed or a prior authorization by the Annual General Meeting in a way other than via the stock exchange or by way of a public offer to all shareholders if the own shares are sold for cash at a price that does not fall materially below the market price of the same class of shares in the Company at the time of sale.
+The proposed resolution stipulates that the Executive Board can, with the approval of the Supervisory Board, sell the own shares purchased on the basis of the proposed or a prior authorization by the Annual General Meeting in a way other than via the stock exchange or by way of a public offer to all shareholders if the own shares are sold for cash at a price that does not fall materially below the market price of the same class of shares in the company at the time of sale.
 This authorization, which effectively disapplies shareholders' preemptive rights, takes advantage of the simplified option for disapplying shareholders' preemptive rights permitted by § 71 (1) no. 8 sentence 5 AktG in conjunction with § 186 (3) sentence 4 AktG, with the necessary modifications.
-This is intended to serve the interests of the Company in particular by enabling it to offer shares in the Company to institutional investors or other investors and/or to expand the Company's shareholder base.
-The intention here is to also put the Company in the position of being able to react to favorable stock market situations quickly and flexibly.
-The interests of the shareholders are taken into account in that the shares may only be sold at a price that does not fall materially below the market price of the shares in the Company at the time of the sale.
-The fixing of an average price for the applicable market price is intended to ensure that the interests of the shareholders of the Company are not adversely affected by random price events.
-This authorization to sell own shares for cash consideration is limited to a total of no more than 10% of the Company's existing share capital at the time this authorization comes into effect or, in the event that this amount is lower, at the time the authorization is exercised, including shares for which shareholders' preemptive rights are disapplied in accordance with § 186 (3) sentence 4 AktG when authorized capital is utilized and/or when the authorization to issue convertible bonds and/or bonds with warrants is exercised.
-Counting these shares toward the limit ensures that purchased own shares are not sold subject to the simplified disapplication of shareholders' preemptive rights in accordance with § 186 (3) sentence 4 AktG if this would lead to shareholders' preemptive rights being disapplied for a total of more than 10% of the share capital as a result of the direct or indirect application of § 186 (3) sentence 4 AktG).
-This limitation is in the interests of shareholders who wish to retain their proportionate equity interest as far as possible and allows them to do so by purchasing Beiersdorf shares on the stock market.
+This is intended to serve the interests of the company in particular by enabling it to offer shares in the company to institutional investors or other investors and/or to expand the company's shareholder base.
+The intention here is to also put the company in the position of being able to react to favorable stock market situations quickly and flexibly.
+The interests of the shareholders are taken into account in that the shares may only be sold at a price that does not fall materially below the market price of the shares in the company at the time of the sale.
+The fixing of an average price for the applicable market price is intended to ensure that the interests of the shareholders of the company are not adversely affected by random price events.
+This authorization to sell own shares for cash consideration is limited to a total of no more than 10% of the company's existing share capital at the time this authorization comes into effect or, in the event that this amount is lower, at the time the authorization is exercised, including shares for which shareholders' preemptive rights are disapplied when authorized capital is utilized and/or when the authorization to issue convertible bonds and/or bonds with warrants is exercised.
+Counting these shares toward the limit ensures that purchased own shares are not sold subject to the simplified disapplication of shareholders' preemptive rights in accordance with § 186 (3) sentence 4 AktG if this would lead to shareholders' preemptive rights being disapplied for a total of more than 10% of the share capital as a result of the direct or indirect application of § 186 (3) sentence 4